-Writing is one of the greatest challenges for me as a visually-impaired scientist.
-Because I do not have the benefit of seeing my previous sentences, it’s easy for me to get dislodged from a train of thought in the course of a single paragraph, not mention an entire book!
+As a visually-impaired scientist, writing is one of my greatest challenges.
+Because I do not have the benefit of seeing my previous sentences, it’s easy for me to get dislodged from a train of thought in the course of a single paragraph.
 To prevent this, I approach large writing endeavors by composing a precise outline.
 I break my thoughts down to the paragraph level, planning how the paragraphs will progress from one to another and how I want the logic of the presentation to flow.
-Once this was completed and I had a full thesis outline, I began writing one paragraph at a time.
+Once this is completed and I had a full thesis outline, I begin writing one paragraph at a time.
 If I am working on a Mac, I use a combination of VoiceOver and TextEdit.
 With Windows, I use JAWS on Word.
 Sometimes I type the paragraph, other times I dictate.

 My writing process proceeds like this: I write the first draft of a paragraph on my own in one sitting.
 Later I go over that paragraph with a reader who fixes typos and formatting.
 They will read the paragraph back to me, sentence by sentence, so that I can make corrections.
 Once I am satisfied, I repeat the process with another paragraph.

 If, while writing a paragraph, I can describe the trend and significance of some data without having the exact numbers memorized, I don’t stop at that moment to look them up.
 Instead I leave a placeholder for the value (usually by typing xxx) so that my reader can look it up later to fill in the blank.
 This allows me to follow through with my flow of thought.